My Health Toolkit®

 Tier 0: These drugs are considered preventive medications under the Affordable Care Act (ACA) and we cover them at no cost to you.

-Tier 2: Drugs on this tier are usually generic drugs.
-They will typically cost less than brand drugs.
+Tier 2: Drugs on this tier are usually preferred brand-name drugs.
+They will typically cost less than nonpreferred brand-name drugs.

-Tier 3: Drugs on this tier are usually preferred brand drugs.
-They typically cost less than other brand drugs.
+Tier 3: Drugs on this tier are usually nonpreferred brand-name drugs.

-Tier 4: Drugs on this tier are usually non-preferred brand drugs.
-They typically cost more than other brand drugs and may have generic equivalents.
+Tier 4: Drugs on this tier are usually generic specialty drugs.
+They typically cost more than other brand-name drugs and may have generic equivalents.

-Tier 6: Drugs on this tier are usually specialty drugs that are used to treat complex conditions.
+Tier 6: Drugs on this tier are usually nonpreferred brand-name specialty drugs that are used to treat complex conditions.
 They are typically the most expensive drugs available.

 Note: Specialty medications are not available through the mail-order program for a 90-day supply.
 This only applies to generic or brand drugs in these tiers.